lhr-solar/BPS/Docs/source/Software/Tasks.rst

     This task checks the ``WDog_BitMap`` variable to see if the 3 LSB are set by the temperature, voltage, balancing, and current tasks.
 If these tasks ran and set those bits, that means that the BPS is functional and the timer is reset.
-If those bits are not set, the timer will keep running and a fault handler will be called if it reaches 0.
+If those bits are not set, the timer will keep running and a reset the BPS if it reaches 0.
 The task can be called multiple times before the timer resets.

 Priority